AdaCore/gnatcoverage/testsuite/Qualif/Common/UnitsOfInterest/GPR/req.rst

 of the units of interest attached to the projects of interest.
 For each project, this is all the project's units by default, and this can be controled with attributes in an optional ``Coverage`` package.
+All of these unit specification options support globbing patterns.

 :option:`--units` switches on the command line override that selection entirely, allowing to specify a subset of actual interest.